Questions To Ask Yourself Before Choosing New Flooring

 How much can I spend?

 Go ahead—check your Post-it.
 Before choosing new flooring, this is a question to ask yourself frequently.
 Think of it as a game: How can you get the most bang for your buck?
-New floor technology is always evolving, and it can look amazing at a fraction of the price.
+New floor technology is constantly evolving and can look amazing at a fraction of the price.
 Home makeovers don’t often come cheap, but this is one game you can win.